-By mentioning the kings during whose reigns he was active, Isaiah narrows down the audience and ties the book to the historical, political events of a certain period.
+By mentioning the kings whose reigns span the period of his prophetic activity, Isaiah narrows down the audience and ties the book to the historical, political events of a certain period.
 This time frame directs us to the accounts of 2 Kings 15-20 and 2 Chronicles 26-32.

-Isaiah 1:2.
-What is the essence of the message here?
+Read Isaiah 1:2.What is the essence of the message here?
 What is the Lord saying?
 How has this same idea been seen all through sacred history?
 Could it be said of the Christian church today, as well?
 Explain your answer.

 Notice how Isaiah's message begins with the words "Hear, O heavens, and listen, O earth" (NRSV; compare Deut.
-30:19, Deut.
-31:28).
+30:19, 31:28).
 The Lord isn't implying that heaven and earth, themselves, can hear and understand.
-Instead, He does it for emphasis.
+Instead, He uses this imagery for emphasis.